Skip to Content

 Maryland

-HB 603 (effective October 1, 2024): This law requires companies offering online services “reasonably likely to be accessed by children” under 18 to complete data protection impact assessments and set high privacy settings by default.
+HB 603 (effective as of October 1, 2024): This law requires companies offering online services “reasonably likely to be accessed by children” under 18 to complete data protection impact assessments and set high privacy settings by default.
 The law requires covered companies to provide privacy information, terms of service, policies, and community standards using language suited to the age of children likely to access the company’s online products.
 The law prohibits profiling, data collection, or sharing unless strictly necessary for the relevant service and in the child’s best interest.
 The law prohibits dark patterns, restricts features like autoplay that encourage excessive use, and allows parental monitoring without notifying the child.

 Mississippi

-HB 1126 (effective July 1, 2024): Under this law, certain digital service providers must require account holders to register their age and must prevent minors from obtaining an account without express parental consent.
+HB 1126 (effective as of July 1, 2024): Under this law, certain digital service providers must require account holders to register their age and must prevent minors from obtaining an account without express parental consent.
 The law requires certain digital service providers to develop strategies to prevent certain harms related to minors.
 Such providers must limit the collection and use of the minor’s personal identifying information to what is necessary for providing the service.
 Such providers are prohibited from collecting precise geolocation data, showing targeted ads with harmful content, or sharing the minor’s personal data, subject to certain exceptions.

 Nebraska